 All service providers must demonstrate that they have undertaken appropriate cultural awareness and safety training or be willing to undertake training prior to commencing service delivery.
 A number of suitable training programs and resources can be found on the Cultural and Awareness Training page.

 The Rural Health West Outreach in the Outback team employs a number of strategies to support service providers to recruit health professionals to assist with outreach services.
-If you need help finding a health professional to provide your service, please download a Request for Recruitment Assistance form and email to the Outreach in the Outback team.
+If you need help finding a health professional to provide your service, please download a Request for Recruitment Assistance form and email to the Outreach team.